lmendiboure/5G-Course/Blockchain/README.md

 At this point, if you wish, you can delete the second RPC node you've added.
 You won't need it for the rest of this tutorial.

 ### C. Managing users
+We're now going to create two additional users.
+To do this, you'll need to use the following command: personal.newAccount().

+**QC.1 What information do you need to specify at this stage?**

 ###